chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/chaos-plinko.md

 description: Chaos Plinko is a minigame added in v0.22 Alpha.
 ---

-/// wip | Images missing
+/// missing | Images missing
 This wiki page lacks images of the different [tile rarities](#tile-rarities).
 ///